Stay up to date

 - Moreover, this information is cached by the user browser, proxies and other solutions between the user browser and the server.

 An attacker who has this information would recover the credentials by decoding the data with a trivial effort.
-Where possible, more robust and secure authentication methods offered by application frameworks should be considered.
+Where possible, application frameworks should consider more robust and secure authentication methods.

 HTTP Bearer Authentication